• Skip to main content

 A community house is available for family reunions, gatherings, and other social events and has become a favorite wedding spot for many couples.

 4×4 – A challenging four-wheel drive-only road leaves the base of the canyon for the top of the mountain and added excitement.
-However, no ATVs are permitted to use within the park limits.
+However, no ATVs are permitted to be used within the park limits.

 The park is open from 6 am to 10 pm daily and day passes and camping fees can be purchased at the entrance.